-Also on offer as a Year 9 and 10 music elective is Rock Ensemble which differs from Music Workshop in terms of its focus.
-Rock Ensemble focuses on the study of the music industry and the development of the necessary skills to create and maintain a successful rock band.
+Also on offer as a Year 9 and 10 music elective is Rock Band which differs from Music Workshop in terms of its focus.
+Rock Band focuses on the study of the music industry and the development of the necessary skills to create and maintain a successful rock band.
 Students explore a range of related topics such as song writing, improvisation, effective rehearsal techniques and building a fan base.
-In Rock Ensemble students will choose an instrument and then be placed in a rock band to learn and perform a variety of repertoire.
+In Rock Band students will choose an instrument and then be placed in a rock band to learn and perform a variety of repertoire.

 Year 7 Concert Band